List of Coronation Street characters introduced in 2008: Jesse Chadwick

 Jesse Chadwick was played by comedian and actor John Thomson.
 It was announced on 2 September 2008 that John Thomson would be joining the cast of Coronation Street as children's entertainer Jesse, filming three episodes with producers hoping for a permanent return in 2009.
 A spokesman said: 'We are delighted that John is joining the show.
 John is a fantastic comedy actor and is perfect for the part of Jesse'.
 It was reported on 16 February 2010, on Digital Spy, that Thomson would be leaving his Coronation Street role following two stints on the show later in the year.
 His final appearance came the following month.
+On 19 August 2024, it was announced that Thomson would be reprising the role of Chadwick.
+He returned on 9 October 2024 and departed on the 25 December 2024 with his new wife Gail Chadwick (Helen Worth).